Abdelaziz-Elshrkawy/Expanders360_platform/readme.md

 - Get http://localhost:3600/analytics/top-vendors
 - Post http://localhost:3600/projects/:id/matches/rebuild (replace :id with the project_id)

+- i've added [expanders360.postman_collection.json](./expanders360.postman_collection.json) which is a postman collection with the needed requests.

-- the app contain csrf also but disabled
+- first request a csrf
+- then login
+- then use the provided requests